GROWTH ENVIRONMENT MASTERY

 Metacognitive Goal

-For this lesson, take note of the elements for growth present or missing in your external growth environment.
+For this lesson, take note of the elements for growth that are present or missing in your external growth environment.

-• Do you allocate time for activities that bring you joy, reinvigorate, or recharge your energy?
+• Do you allocate time for activities that bring you joy, reinvigorate you, or recharge your energy?

 • Are there individuals in your life who are consistently encouraging, positive, and willing to praise and compliment you?
 Or do you find that most of the people you associate with tend to be critical and discouraging?

 • Consider your response to constructive criticism.
-For instance, if someone were to point out that you interrupt people mid-sentence, would you become defensive, choose not to engage with anyone, or could you analyze the statement objectively to determine its validity and, if applicable, identify the cause and solution?
+For instance, if someone were to point out that you interrupt people mid-sentence, would you become defensive, choose not to engage, or could you analyze the statement objectively to determine its validity and, if applicable, identify the cause and solution?

 “Rest when you’re weary.
 Refresh and renew yourself, your body, your mind, your spirit.
 Then get back to work.”